black-mirror-1/eks-finhack-workshops/content/050_ec2_spot_instances/060_deploy/deploy.md

 {{%expand "Show me a hint for implementing this." %}}

-{{% notice note %}}
-As an alternative you can use kube-ops-view and confirm visually the pods for our monte-carlo-pi-service have been allocated to the right nodes.
-{{% /notice %}}

 Use the get node selector to confirm the nodes.
 ```
 nodes=$(kubectl get nodes --selector=intent=apps | tail -n +2 |  awk '{print $1}')